falcopackages/fujin/docs/commands/deploy.rst

 5. **Application Release**: If a ``release_command`` is specified in the configuration, it is executed at this stage.

-6. **Configure and Start Services**: Configuration files for both ``systemd`` and the ``proxy`` (e.g., Caddy, by default) are generated or copied if previously exported.
+6. **Configure and Start Services**: Configuration files for both ``systemd`` and the ``caddy`` are generated from templates.
 These configuration files are moved to their appropriate directories.
 A configuration reload is performed, and all relevant services are restarted.

 7. **Update Version History**: The deployed version is recorded in the ``.versions`` file on the remote server.